spakowiczlab/exotic/README.md

 For more detailed instructions, please refer to the [user manual](https://github.com/spakowiczlab/exotic/blob/main/doc/user_manual.md).

 ## Database
 The custom database containing bacteria, fungi, viruses, archaea, and select eukaryotes is available for download at https://go.osu.edu/exotic-database.
-The human reference genome (hg38) and univec contaminants database are included as an additional contaminant filter.
+The human reference genome (hg38) and univec contaminants database are included as an additional contaminant filters.

 ## Version History